meshcloud/meshcloud-docs/docs/meshstack.openshift.index.md

 ### OpenShift Versions

-meshStack currently supports OpenShift version 3.9+ as either Open-Source (OKD) or OpenShift Enterprise variants.
+meshStack currently supports OpenShift version 3.9+ and 4.x as either Open-Source (OKD) or OpenShift Enterprise variants.

+In general meshStack supports all OpenShift versions that can provide the resources listed for the required [service accounts](meshstack.openshift.index.md#meshstack-service-accounts).
+These resources are consumed with the following versions.
+So as long as the following endpoints are supported in the OpenShift version, meshStack should be able to work with it:

+* /api/v1
+* /apis/template.openshift.io/v1

 ### IdP Configuration